Gabrielle (singer): Personal life

 Gabrielle has a son, born in 1995, and a daughter, born in 2003.

 From 1992 to 1995, Gabrielle was in a relationship with Tony Antoniou, with whom she had her son.
 In 1995, Antoniou was arrested, and later convicted, for the murder of his stepfather; Antoniou killed Walter McCarthy, decapitated him and then dumped his body.
 Gabrielle was cleared of any involvement at all by police; in a 1999 interview, she shared, "When it first came out, there was no association with me,' she remembers.
 'But once the press got wind of it and there was the major thing of me being questioned, my whole world just came in on me [...]
 It was made out that I went on the stand and said he didn't do it.
 I mean, the man confessed.
 But it was almost like I'd been (adopts whining voice) 'He couldn't possibly have done it".

+Gabrielle developed obsessive–compulsive disorder after the murder; her condition worsened after she discovered Antoniou had stayed in her house while she was away and he was evading the police, and her refusal to drink outside of her home due to a fear of using the bathroom resulted in vocal cord nodules that temporarily rendered her unable to sing.